markmoxon/revs-source-code-bbc-micro/README.md

 This repository contains source code for Revs on the BBC Micro, with every single line documented and (for the most part) explained.

 You can build the fully functioning game from this source.
-[Four variants](#building-different-variants-of-revs) are currently supported: the original 1985 Acornsoft release, the 1985 Revs 4 Tracks release, the 1986 Superior Software release, and release that includes the Nürburgring track, backported from the Commodore 64 version.
+[Four variants](#building-different-variants-of-revs) are currently supported: the original 1985 Acornsoft release, the 1985 Revs 4 Tracks release, the 1986 Superior Software release, and a new release that includes the Nürburgring track, backported from the Commodore 64 version.

 It is a companion to the [revs.bbcelite.com website](https://revs.bbcelite.com), which contains all the code from this repository, but laid out in a much more human-friendly fashion.